Duties of Minor's Counsel

-NOTE: Some counties also have “Local Rules of Court” requiring more specified duties of minor’s counsel beyond the requirements or standards of representation required by Welfare and Institutions Code § 317(e), and California Rule of Court § 5.660.
-See our Local County Rule web page (coming soon!) for more information.
+NOTE: Some counties also have “Local Rules of Court” requiring more specified duties of minor’s counsel beyond the requirements or standards of representation required by Welfare and Institutions Code §317(e), and California Rule of Court, Rule 5.660.
+Please visit our Local Rules of Court web page for more information.

 Reporting a Problem with Your Attorney

 If you are a foster youth, both California law and California Rules of Court require that anyone who has a court-appointed attorney must be allowed to report a problem or lodge a complaint about their attorney to the presiding judge of the juvenile court.

 The court must establish a process for the review and resolution of complaints or questions by a party regarding the performance of an appointed attorney.
 Each party must be informed of the procedure for lodging the complaint.
 If it is determined that an appointed attorney has acted improperly or contrary to the rules or policies of the court, the court must take appropriate action.

 If you would like to contact the presiding judge of your juvenile court and report a problem that you are having with your lawyer, download and fill out the “Request for Assistance with Court Appointed Attorney” form and send it to the juvenile court presiding judge in your county.
 You may also download instructions for completing the form and a directory of mailing addresses for all juvenile court presiding judges in California.

 In some California counties, a complaint concerning the performance of an attorney appointed to represent a minor may be lodged on the child’s behalf by a caretaker, relative, or a foster parent.
 See our Local Rules of Court web page to find the rules in your county regarding complaint procedures.